 Suicidal or agitated behaviour: People taking this medication may feel agitated (restless, anxious, aggressive, emotional, and feeling not like themselves), or they may want to hurt themselves or others.
 If you experience these side effects or notice them in a family member who is taking this medication, contact your doctor immediately.
 Your doctor will monitor you closely for these side effects while you are taking this medication.

 Urinary tract symptoms: Some people who take this medication experience difficulty starting urine flow or emptying the bladder.
 If you notice these changes, contact your doctor.

 Pregnancy: It has been reported that babies born to women who took medications similar to duloxetine during the last trimester of their pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, jitteriness, irritability, and constant crying).
+Women who take duloxetine during pregnancy may be at increased risk of bleeding after childbirth.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking duloxetine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children and adolescents: The safety and effectiveness of this medication have not been established for children.
 Children under 18 years old are at an increased risk of suicidal thoughts or behaviour if they take duloxetine.

 What other drugs could interact with this medication?

 There may be an interaction between duloxetine and any of the following:

 - angiotensin-converting enzyme inhibitors (ACEIs; captopril, enalapril, ramipril)